-GDC developed this LAP to help identify reasonable steps for providing language assistance to persons with LEP who wish to access services provided.
-As defined by Executive Order 13166, LEP persons are those who do not speak English as their primary language and have limited ability to read, speak, write or understand English.
+GDC developed this LAP to help identify reasonable steps for promoting accessibility to persons with LEP who wish to access services provided.
+LEP persons are those who do not speak English as their primary language and have limited ability to read, speak, write or understand English.
 This plan outlines how to identify a person who may need language assistance, the ways in which assistance may be provided, staff training that may be required, and notification to LEP persons regarding the availability of assistance.